Knowledge base

 Managing and removing a user

-2. Choose whether you want to disconnect all of the user's devices: they will no longer have access to the email address on email software/clients, but will continue to have access to the address on the Infomaniak app (Web, mobile…).
+5. Choose whether you want to disconnect all of the user's devices: they will no longer have access to the email address on messaging software/clients but will continue to have access to the address on the Infomaniak app (Web, mobile…).

-3. You can choose to remove all their access to the address, and they will never be able to view it again:
+6. You can choose to remove all of their access to the address, and they will never be able to access it again.

 Has this FAQ been helpful?

-This guide explains how to allow a user (friend, colleague, client, family member, etc.) to easily and securely use an email address that you have created within an Infomaniak Mail Service as an administrator of the concerned Organization.
+This guide presents, in the same way as adding devices (email passwords), the methods to allow a user (friend, colleague, client, family member, etc.) to view and use an email address created within an Infomaniak Mail Service, on the Infomaniak Web App Mail (online service ksuite.infomaniak.com/mail).

 Preamble

-• No password should be transmitted to them.
+• No password should be transmitted to the user you are inviting.

-• The email address will be automatically added to the Infomaniak Mail interface of the user, after they accept the invitation.
+• The email address will be automatically added to the Infomaniak Mail interface of the user, after accepting the invitation.

 To allow an already active user to access the email address you wish to share: